Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Introduction

 \section{Introduction}

-Stereo image matching is establishing correspondences between images captured from different viewpoints \cite{Zhang_Zhu_Li_Lu_Ma_2025}, and achieving high accuracy and robust correspondences in this process is vital for a wide range of downstream tasks.
-Currently, handcrafted feature-based and deep-learning-based methods have achieved remarkable progress in point or line correspondence as below: 1) Point matching aims to find corresponding individual points between images.
-Classic algorithms such as SIFT \cite{loweObjectRecognitionLocal1999} have been augmented and often surpassed by deep learning-based methods such as SuperPoint \cite{detoneSuperPointSelfsupervisedInterest2018} and LoFTR \cite{sunLoFTRDetectorfreeLocal2021} that learn features directly from data, achieving superior matching accuracy and robustness.
-2) Line matching \cite{linComprehensiveReviewImage2024a} focuses on establishing correspondences between line segments and provides structural information; 3) Hybrid point-line matching, GlueStick \cite{pautratGlueStickRobustImage2023} unified point and line into a single wireframe structure to achieve more accurate and reliable point-line matching results.
-However, there are still no reports on higher-level structural feature matching such as polygon matching, especially direct matching of vector contours from stereo images.
-Some recent methods used for other tasks are considered to be similar to polygon matching in visualization.
-MESA \cite{zhangMESAMatchingEverything2024} leverages homogeneous areas to refine point matching; and MASA \cite{liMatchingAnythingSegmenting2024} track and match the same areas also obtained by segment anything model (SAM) \cite{kirillovSegmentAnything2023} from different video frames.
-Therefore, as shown in Fig.~\ref{fig:1}, this paper extends the concept of image matching (i.e., point and line) to a higher dimension: polygon matching (i.e., face), which possesses a clear geometric structure and semantic meaning.
+In photogrammetry, remote sensing and computer vision, stereo image matching establishes correspondences between images captured from different viewpoints \citep{Zhang_Zhu_Li_Lu_Ma_2025}, and achieving high accuracy and robust correspondences in this process is vital for a wide range of downstream tasks \citep{xuLocalFeatureMatching2024a}, such as multimodal image matching \citep{jiangReviewMultimodalImage2021}, data fusion, and pose estimation.
+Currently, handcrafted feature-based and deep-learning-based methods have achieved remarkable progress in point and line correspondence: (1) Point matching aims to find corresponding individual points between images.
+Classic algorithms such as SIFT \citep{loweObjectRecognitionLocal1999} have been augmented and often surpassed by deep learning-based methods such as SuperPoint \citep{detoneSuperPointSelfsupervisedInterest2018} and local feature transformer (LoFTR) \citep{sunLoFTRDetectorfreeLocal2021} that learn features directly from data, achieving superior matching accuracy and robustness.
+(2) Line matching \citep{linComprehensiveReviewImage2024} focuses on establishing correspondences between line segments and provides structural information; (3) Hybrid point-line matching, GlueStick \citep{pautratGlueStickRobustImage2023} unifies point and line into a single wireframe structure to achieve more accurate and reliable point-line matching results.
+While point and line matching have achieved significant progress, higher-level structural feature matching such as polygon matching remains unexplored from stereo images.
+Therefore, as shown in Fig.~\ref{fig:1}, this paper extends the concept of image matching (i.e., point and line) to a higher dimension: polygon matching (i.e., face), which possesses a clear geometric structure and semantic meaning \citep{dengMultimodalPlaneInstance2025}.